 Data privacy vs. data security

 Data privacy is comprised of the policies and processes that dictate how your business collects, shares, and uses data.
-Data privacy is often informed by state or federal laws that apply to businesses in a certain location or industry.
+It is often informed by state or federal laws that apply to businesses in a certain location or industry.

 On the other hand, data security protects your company’s data from being accessed or used maliciously.
 Data security is unique from one business to the next and will depend on the amount and types of data being collected and stored.

-Both data privacy and data security are crucial to a bulletproof data protection policy.
+Both are crucial to a bulletproof data protection policy.
 Without both of them in place, you will have an incomplete program that leaves you vulnerable to attacks or costly mistakes.

 Why is privacy important